-The Simply sweet crochet beanie hat is exactly what the name suggests!
-It’s simple, looks sweet and uses less than 1 skein of yarn!
-If you are looking for a quick crochet project then this simple beanie is for you!
+The Simply sweet crochet beanie hat is what the name suggests!
+It’s simple, looks cute, and uses less than one skein of yarn!
+If you are looking for a quick crochet project, then this simple beanie is for you!

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.

 Enjoy this simple hat pattern which is perfect for Valentine’s day or any occasion that calls for pink!

 The Yarn that’s perfect for